 by Hoogie Espinosa .
 November 23rd, 2014

 But what if you’re a software company?
-What’s the by-product of making a new GPS monitor, or project manager?
+What’s the by-product of making a new GPS monitor or project manager?
 When your product is a set of numbers and letters written to make something new, your by-products are invisible and intangible.
 You’ve probably never even thought of the possibility that you’ve got them.

 Experience and knowledge can be translated into education.
-Online courses, blog and podcast content, ebooks.
+Online courses, blog and podcast content, and ebooks.
 Whatever form you wish to translate these into, your knowledge is valuable.
 And because you’ve got a very intimate perspective on the subject, it shouldn’t be hard to translate it into words.

 Think of what you can make with the things you’ve attained along the way.
 You’ll be surprised.